chef/chef-web-docs/content/style/chef_house.md

 ### Example Names

-do not reveal personal information in examples, such as the names of real people, real email addresses, or phone numbers.
+don't reveal personal information in examples, such as the names of real people, real email addresses, or phone numbers.

-do not use the names of bands, musicians, or characters from works that are under copyright.
+don't use the names of bands, musicians, or characters from works that are under copyright.

 When writing about security, follow the accepted convention and use "Alice" and "Bob".
-Following this convention helps readers see that they are reading a topic about security and integrate the Chef information with their existing knowledge.
+Following this convention helps readers see that they're reading a topic about security and integrate the Chef information with their existing knowledge.

 Here is a list of some example names for you to use (the last names are translations of "Chef"):